 Color (all sizes): 50¢

 You can print from your laptop in our branches.
-After turning on your computer and accepting the Internet Safety Policy you will be given the option to download a small printer driver for use with our Print Management system.
+After turning on your computer you will have the option to download a wireless printer driver for use with our Print Management system.
 The printer driver is deleted when you reboot your computer.
 At this time, the printer driver is compatible with machines running most versions of Windows or Mac OS X.

 Early Literacy iPads